-please note: cml is currently open only for weekend playdates. please visit our playdates page to make a reservation.
+please note: cml is currently open for playdates on Thursdays-Sundays. please visit our playdates page to make a reservation.

 From the Executive Director